MamadFlowAbadan/FXaPi-V2/README.md

 # FXaPi

-FXaPi is a unofficial api moudle for the site [fxp.co.il](https://www.fxp.co.il) I wrote this for fun and for my own personal use.
+FXaPi is a unofficial api moudle for the site [fxp.co.il](https://www.fxp.co.il) I wrote it for fun and for my own personal use.

 ## How it works